jobarber/essays/README.md

 between the two scores, and the two scores should be collapsed into one score.
 I tried making this a binary problem to see if that would help (scores 1-3 on the one hand and scores 4-6 for trait 1 or just 4 by itself for trait 2), but it helped only marginally.
 Here is the current confusion matrix for the top scoring RoBERTa model on trait 1.
+Note that the scores in this image are index scores and are thus 1 lower than the corresponding score label.

 <img width="494" alt="Screen Shot 2023-01-03 at 7 53 06 AM" src="https://user-images.githubusercontent.com/10589631/210381624-7a4c2d51-1539-4c57-b4c3-f58255613004.png">